-

 The following activities are subject to change based on weather conditions and unforeseen underground conditions.

-Motorists should expect intermittent lane closures for southbound and northbound CR 951/Collier Boulevard during nighttime/overnight hours for crews to pave the shared use path, construct foundations for traffic signals, move equipment and deliver materials.
+Motorists should expect intermittent lane closures for southbound and northbound CR 951/Collier Boulevard during nighttime/overnight hours for crews to move equipment and deliver materials.

 Motorists should expect both northbound and southbound CR 951/Collier Boulevard travel lanes to shift from Business Circle South to I-75 to create work zones for crews to construct the elevated roadway.